Ghost in the Shell: The New Movie

 Ghost in the Shell: The New Movie (攻殻機動隊 新劇場版, Kōkaku Kidōtai Shin Gekijōban), also known in Japan as Ghost in the Shell: The Movie or New Ghost in the Shell, is a 2015 Japanese animated science fiction film directed by Kazuya Nomura.
-A continuation of the Ghost in the Shell: Arise story arc, The New Movie is the first feature in the series since Ghost in the Shell SAC: Solid State Society in 2006.
+A continuation of the Ghost in the Shell: Arise original video animation, The New Movie is the first film in the series since Ghost in the Shell: Stand Alone Complex – Solid State Society in 2006, and the first theatrical film since Ghost in the Shell 2: Innocence in 2004.
 The film is a continuation of Pyrophoric Cult (the final episode of Arise), and ties up loose ends from that arc.

 Premise

 Set after the events of Arise, the film involves the assassination of the Prime Minister of Japan which is publicly described as the "greatest event since the war".
 It is up to Public Security Section 9, led by Major Motoko Kusanagi, to discover the true nature of the murder.
 They are aided by the Prime Minister's son, Osamu Fujimoto.